Graduate Art Therapy Program

 The art therapy students at the University of Wisconsin-Superior have the opportunity to participate in clinical training at some of the many mental health facilities located in the Duluth-Superior area.
 Such opportunities are extensive, and when combined with course work and research, the student is well prepared as a professional mental health clinician.

 - One of the few graduate art therapy programs in the Midwest.

 - Small classes allow personal attention from professors.

 - Art professors are artists themselves.

 - Opportunities for experience through off-campus internships.

 - Holden Fine and Applied Arts Center is home to the Visual Arts Department.
-The building includes two art galleries and studios for painting, sculpture, ceramics, photography, printmaking, drawing, woodworking, metal work, weaving, and expressive ecopsychology.
+The building includes two art galleries and studios for painting, sculpture, ceramics, photography, printmaking, drawing, woodworking, metal work, and weaving.